-The leaders met at Zhongnanhai, the headquarters of the ruling Communist Party and residence of its top officials, Chinese state media reported.
+The visit ended with a meeting at Zhongnanhai, the headquarters of the ruling Communist Party and residence of its top officials, Chinese state media reported, a rare honour for a foreign leader.

 Mr Trump and Mr Xi reached “a series of new consensuses” during their talks in Beijing, China's Foreign Ministry said on Friday, without elaborating.